learn-co-curriculum/phase-0-pac-2-default-sequence-and-comments/README.md

 If you click the "Run" button, you will see the message "Hello, world!" written out in the console window.
 You will learn more about using `console.log` a bit later in this section.
-For our purposes now, just know that `console.log` is how we can get the repl to print out the results of code that is entered in the code window.
+For now, just know that `console.log` is how we can get the REPL to print out the results of code that is entered in the code window.

-When you press run, the repl _evaluates_ the expression inside the parentheses, and then prints that value out to the console.
+When you pressed run, the REPL _evaluated_ the expression inside the parentheses, and then printed that value out to the console.
 This gives us another option for checking the value of variables and other expressions, in addition to running code directly in the console.

 For example, try entering the following into the code window, then press "Run".